Polynomial-time isomorphism test for $k$-generated extensions of abelian groups: Introduction

 Our proof of Theorem~\ref{units} follows the proof of a result by Hofmann~\cite{hofmann}.
-It was shown in~\cite[Theorem~A]{hofmann} that the problem of computing the presentation of the unit group of a finite ring is polynomial-time equivalent to the factoring and discrete logarithm problems, for which no polynomial-time algorithm is known.
-It turns out that this difficulty can be overcome in the case when the finite ring in question is a subring of the full endomorphism ring of a finite abelian group given by its Cayley table.
+It was shown in~\cite[Theorem~A]{hofmann} that the problem of computing an effective presentation of the unit group of a finite ring is probabilistic polynomial-time equivalent to the factoring and discrete logarithm problems, for which no polynomial-time algorithm is known.
+It turns out that this difficulty can be overcome if the time complexity of the algorithm is allowed to depend on the size of the largest prime divisor of the order of the ring.
+In our application to the group isomorphism problem \( R \) will be a subring of the endomorphism ring of a finite abelian group \( A \) given by its Cayley table, see Corollary~\ref{cunits}.
+In particular, all prime divisors of \( |R| \) will be bounded by \( |A| \).

 The structure of the paper is as follows.
 In Section~\ref{sprem} we give computational preliminaries, putting special emphasis on the different ways objects like groups, rings and modules are represented in our algorithms.
 In Section~\ref{siso} we give an explicit criterion on when two group extensions are isomorphic, which is later used in the algorithms.
 Section~\ref{sunits} is devoted to the proof of Theorem~\ref{units}, while Sections~\ref{sproof} and~\ref{stower} prove Theorems~\ref{main} and~\ref{ctower}, respectively.